gabzzel/master-thesis/README.md

 15. `-do_segmentation` = Whether to do basic radius-based segmentation after PointNetV2 classification.
 Ignored when using HBDSCAN.
 Recommended to be set to True.
 Can take a while.
 Defaults to False (because of time reasons).
 16. `-segmentation_max_distance` = The maximum distance points can be from each other in order to be included in the same cluster during segmentation after classification.
 Ignored when using HDBSCAN or if `-do_segmentation` is set to False.
 Recommended value is below 0.5, defaults is 0.2 (which is already pretty large).
 17. `-hdbscan_noise_nearest_neighbours` = When performing HDBSCAN, point can be left unassigned (i.e. noise).
 These points can be reassigned to a nearby cluster, depending on the majority class of nearby points.
 The amount of neighbouring points considered during this process is determined with this parameter.
 Defaults to 3.
 Recommended to be a small odd number (<10).

+## Using the source

+Make sure to install everything in the `environment.yml` files (in either the reconstruction or segmentation folder) using Anaconda or Miniconda (see [here](https://docs.anaconda.com/working-with-conda/environments/#creating-an-environment-from-an-environment-yml-file)).
+Make sure it creates new vitual python environments!
+You can then run the `main.py` files (with the arguments as described) using any IDE or command prompt equivalent you'd like.